Sources of Funding

-A service subscribed to by the University of Hartford through InfoEd, Inc, SPIN contains both public and private solicitations.
+SPIN is a service subscribed to by the University of Hartford through InfoEd, Inc, SPIN contains both public and private solicitations.
 If you are interested in accessing SPIN, contact OSP for directions on how to register, or register yourself and OSP will validate your access.

-is the primary source for federal funding opportunities.
+Grants.gov is the primary source for federal funding opportunities.
 It can be searched by keyword, category, agency or CFDA number.
 CFDA numbers are like Dewey decimal numbers that get assigned to every federal program, and are listed in the <CFDA Subject Index - link to CFDA Codes PDF>.
 CFDA numbers can be searched using the wildcard symbol * (star), e.g. 84*

 Other Funding Sources

 - National Institutes of Health (NIH)